weaviate/weaviate-io/pricing.md

                         Pay as you grow
                     </h2>
                     <p>
-                        Our pricing is built around storage and querying based on the number of vector dimensions stored.
-You pay for the number of data objects stored and the number of queries per month, both multiplied by the size of the vector embeddings.<br><small>(not inclusive of discounts and taxes)</small>.
+                        Our pricing is built around vector dimensions stored and queried, and different SLA-tiers have different prices per dimension.
+The exact calculation can be found in the <a href="#FAQ">FAQ</a> below.<br><small>(not inclusive of discounts and taxes)</small>.
                     </p>
                 </div>
             </div>